 Is the Bill compatible with international refugee law?

-Could the Bill be compatible with the European Convention on Human Rights?
+Is the Bill compatible with the UK’s obligations under the European Convention on Human Rights?

 “The Prime Minister has said that the UK will not withdraw from the Council of Europe and the ECHR.”